Great Britain Davis Cup team: Declining fortunes (1986–2010)

 The defeat to the Czech national team in 2000 led to the resignation of David Lloyd as captain.
 Before his departure he criticised the British players for not being fit enough.
 On his departure, Lloyd went on to criticise the LTA and its work.
 In response John Crowther, the executive director of the LTA, stated they had "lost confidence" in Lloyd's abilities, and appointed former top-10 player Roger Taylor as his replacement.
 During Taylor's captaincy, the post itself was under criticism, with Tim Henman claiming "It's mainly handing out the drinks and the bananas" since most of the players had their own coaches.
 Taylor's first match as captain was against Ecuador, in which Britain lost 2–3 at home on grass.
 The Guardian quipped that "In one hundred years of the Davis Cup there had never been a more embarrassing defeat."
 Despite this, the team continued to decline in the ranking.
 In their 2003 match against Australia the team's top player was ranked 163rd in the world; both Henman and Greg Rusedski were hampered by injury, and could not take part.

 On 1 January 2004 Jeremy Bates was appointed as team captain.
 He led the national team to two victories in eight ties, and resigned after the team's 2–3 defeat to Israel.
 John Lloyd was employed later that year as the team's new captain.
 He is the brother of David Lloyd, a former team captain.
 The decline continued, and John Lloyd captained his last match in 2010, when the team lost 2–3 to Lithuania.
 On his resignation, he stated "Call me old-fashioned, but when is it a convenience, and not a privilege, to play for your country?"
-He went on to criticise the mentality that Andy Murray didn't need to play as long as the rest of the team were not good enough, claiming that neither the British public nor media would accept such a position if Wayne Rooney had used the same argument.
+He went on to criticise the mentality that Andy Murray did not need to play as long as the rest of the team were not good enough, claiming that neither the British public nor media would accept such a position if Wayne Rooney had used the same argument.
 Henman backed Lloyd, claiming it would be wrong to fault Lloyd and coach Paul Annacone for the team's bad performance over the years.
 The problem was structural he argued, and lamented the failure of the LTA to produce talented players.